-The season of Easter is one of the most important celebrations in the Christian faith.
-On Good Friday Service we commemorate the crucifixion of our Lord Jesus Christ on calvary in most church services.
-During the service, seven ministers each speak on the seven words our Lord Jesus Christ shared as He was being crucified.
+The season of Easter is one of the most significant celebrations in the Christian faith.
+On Good Friday, we commemorate the crucifixion of our Lord Jesus Christ on Calvary.
+As we reflect on the seven words spoken by our Lord Jesus on His journey to the cross, we uncover immense importance and divine truths that offer insights and lessons for our walk in Christ.

 First Word – Forgiveness